agra-uni-bremen/symex-vp/README.md

 ## How To Cite

-The concepts behind SymEx-VP are further described in the following [publication][symex-vp paper] in the Journal of Systems Architecture:
+The concepts behind SymEx-VP are further described in the following [publication][symex-vp paper]:

 	@inproceedings{tempel2022symex,
 		title   = {{SymEx-VP: An open source virtual prototype for OS-agnostic concolic testing of IoT firmware}},